AdrienGahery/GIS-DataScience_Pipeline/README.md

 Using the findings of our PCA to let a [Decision Tree](https://scikit-learn.org/stable/modules/tree.html) model predict the classes for the whole dataset from a few manually picked exeamples.
 We are using another [SciKit Learn](https://scikit-learn.org/stable/index.html) library here.
 We are using the [Random Forest classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) to performing the same process.
 We are using dictionnaries of datasets to perform a parallel analysis throughout on different subsets of our dataset.

+## k-Nearest Neighbors

+Putting another [SciKit Learn](https://scikit-learn.org/stable/index.html) classification to use on our dataset.
+We're using

 ## Soon to expect !

 Soon to expect is some more [SciKit Learn](https://scikit-learn.org/stable/index.html) in the next Notebook!
 Applying a supervised machine learning method on my PostGIS-hosted dataset.